hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 #### `discussions-to` header

 While a HIP is a draft, a discussions-to header will indicate the URL where the HIP is being discussed.
-Examples of places to discuss your HIP include an issue in this repo or in a fork of this repo, the Hiero Developer Discord, or Reddit r/hashgraph.
+Examples of places to discuss your HIP include an issue in this repo or in a fork of this repo, the Hedera Developer Discord, or Reddit r/hashgraph.

 No discussions-to header is necessary if the HIP is being discussed privately with the author.